xeruf/nodal/README.md

 ### Issues

 - A big issue holding me back is a missing notion of subtasks.
 You either have to use projects, dependencies or create a complete custom hack - either a script or hook.
+This also makes entering tasks more verbose as I have to specify multiple tags repeatedly which could otherwise simply be inherited.
 - Recurrence is a longstanding issue, but can somewhat be solved by plugins: https://github.com/tbabej/task.shift-recurrence and https://github.com/JensErat/task-relative-recur
 - UDAs have a lot less options than inbuilt properties
 - CLI can be too verbose: I am missing some way to set shorthands for attributes, e.g. "p" for project, dates are rather inflexible
 - Keeping all reports aligned with custom attributes is a hassle, since you can't base reports off each other
-- ids shift around annoyingly, so you constantly have to look them up
+- ids change whenever a task is completed, so you constantly have double-check or might complete a wrong task

 ### What it does well